Merv-Local + Playwright guide

 merv.screenshot=true

 Captures a viewport PNG after each locator/page action and after each expect matcher (pass or fail).
-Requires wrapped test and expect from merv-client/playwright-test (Option A or direct import).
+Requires wrapped test and expect from merv-client/playwright-test.

 Soft plugin failure